 | Privacy/data control | Local recording, no third-party servers | Footage often stored on vendor cloud |

-Best DIY Home Security Systems and Components for 2026
+Best Components and Platforms for 2026

 Hub-Based Platforms (Most Flexible)